timholy/FastAnonymous.jl/README.md

 end
 ```
 Since `g` is a type, `g(x)` results in the constructor being called.
 We've defined the constructor
-in terms of our anonymous function, taking care to splice in the value of the local variable `offset`.
+in terms of the body of our anonymous function, taking care to splice in the value of the local
+variable `offset`.
 One can see that the generated code is well-optimized:
 ```
 julia> code_llvm(g, (Float64,))